supertree-toolkit/stk/doc/tutorial.rst

 list of useful information, such as taxa and characters.
 The information is printed alphabetically, which makes it easy to check for final errors.
-Although this is not necessary, it allows manual checking of the data, e.g. were genera replaced where species are also in the dataset? are there any odd names that I forgot to substitute?
+Although this is not necessary, it allows manual checking of the data, e.g. were genera replaced where species are also in the dataset?

-Have a look in the file output and check everything is OK.
+Have a look in the file output and check that everything looks correct.
 If not, go back and fix things.
-Note that some of the statistics in the file might be useful when writing up your papers - how many trees, over what years the data are from, types of characters in the dataset, etc.
+Note that some of the statistics in the file might be useful - how many trees, over what years the data are from, types of characters in the dataset, etc.

 The final step is to ensure that there is sufficient taxonomic overlap between source trees.
-We need to check that all the trees are connected by at least two taxa with another tree.
-You may also want to experiment with using higher numbers, use the data overlap function to determine this.
+We need to check that all the trees share at least two taxa with another source tree.
+You may also want to experiment with using higher numbers.
 The output can either be a simple yes/no or graphical output.
 Graphical output can either be a detailed view where a graph is produced whereby each source is a vertex and edges are drawn between sources that share the required number of taxa (Fig :num:`#img-tut-pre-detailed-overlap`) .
-In this view *all* nodes should be blue, with no red (unconnected).
+In this view *all* nodes should be blue, with no red (unconnected) nodes.
 However, for large datasets, this consumes a lot of memory and can take a long time to calculate.
 Instead use the normal view where connected trees compose a node in the graph (Fig :num:`#img-tut-pre-overlap`).
 In this view there should be a single